untrustedmodders/plugify/README.md

 ## About

+Unlock a new era in plugin development with Plugify, a revolutionary library designed to streamline and enhance the way plugins are created and utilized.
+Plugify goes beyond traditional plugin management by introducing innovative language modules, redefining the boundaries of cross-language communication.

+### Key Features

+1. **Dynamic Language Diversity:**
+   Embrace a dynamic programming landscape with Plugify's unique ability to effortlessly support a myriad of programming languages.
+Choose the languages that best suit your project, opening the door to a diverse and adaptable development environment.

+2. **Language Modules:**
+   Elevate your plugin development experience by easily installing language modules for different programming languages.
+Plugify adapts to your preferred language, allowing you to create feature-rich plugins without language constraints.

+3. **Inter-Language Communication:**
+   Enable seamless communication between plugins, transcending language barriers.
+Export methods and share data between plugins, fostering collaboration regardless of the underlying programming language.

+4. **Package Manager:**
+   Simplify package management with Plugify's robust package manager.
+Install, update, downgrade, or remove packages effortlessly, ensuring your development environment remains efficient and up-to-date.

+5. **Versatile Packages:**
+   The package manager supports both plugins and language modules, offering a comprehensive solution for all your development needs.
+Quickly share your creations with the community by packaging your plugins and modules.
+Easily extend the functionality of Plugify by incorporating new packages that suit your project requirements and contribute to the growing ecosystem.

+### Motivation

 > **[?]**
 > Provide general information about your project here.
 > What problem does it (intend to) solve?